 Have you recently received an invitation?

-Did you know that you were invited based upon your academic eligibility, but that you were also recommended by a faculty member in your department?
-Unlike other national interdisciplinary honor societies, Phi Kappa Phi is your local chapter and you have been chosen by your faculty as being worthy of the highest recognition.
+Did you know that you were invited based upon your academic eligibility and good character, but that you may also have been recommended by a faculty member in your department?
+Unlike other national interdisciplinary honor societies, Phi Kappa Phi is your local chapter and we ask the faculty to review the list of eligible students and make their recommendations of those who are worthy of the highest recognition.

-With nearly 70 faculty and staff PKP members on campus, TWU's chapter benefits from involvement of faculty and staff who care about the quality of their students education and who enjoy the honor bestowed upon their eligible students who elect to join the Honor Society.
+With over 100 faculty and staff PKP members on campus, TWU's chapter benefits from involvement of faculty and staff who care about the quality of their students education and who enjoy the honor bestowed upon their eligible students who elect to join the Honor Society.